ARTS GRANT PROGRAM:

-The Provo RAP Local Arts Grants are designed use a portion of the RAP tax fund to support high quality arts projects in Provo City.
+The Provo Arts Grant program is designed to use a portion of the RAP tax fund to support high quality arts projects in Provo City.
 Interested groups or individuals can apply for grants up to $5,000.
 Only one application will be accepted per organization each year.
-All applications will be reviewed and ranked by the Provo Arts Council and grants will be distributed according to the amount of funds available (approximately $25,000 in 2018).
+All applications will be reviewed and ranked by the Provo Arts Grant committee.
+Grants will be distributed according to the amount of RAP tax funds available for the specific fiscal year (approximately $25,000 in 2019).
 Qualifying cultural arts disciplines include visual arts, performing arts, literary arts, and arts education.
-The Provo Arts Council is interested in both large scale and individual art projects.
+The Provo Arts Grant committee is interested in both large scale and individual art projects.

-All applications must be received by Provo City by 5:00pm on the June 1.
-The Provo City Arts Council will notify the Provo City Council of their decision on June 18th of each year.
-Distribution of grant funding will not be made until after July 1st of each year and after the organization has submitted the required agreement and W-9.
-Grant funds must be spent by last day of the following June.
-If proposed project is not completed, reimbursement may be sought.
+All applications must be received by 5:00 p.m. on June 1, 2019.
+Grant applicants will be notified of the committee decision by June 21st.
+Distribution of grant funds to recipients will be made after July 1st of each year and after the organization has submitted the required agreement and W-9.
+Grant funds must be spent by the last day of the following June.
+If the proposed project is not completed, reimbursement may be sought.

-- The Provo RAP Local Arts Grants will be reviewed on the basis of the following criteria:
+Criteria: Provo Arts Grants will be reviewed and evaluated based on the following:

-- The quality of the artists, arts organizations, arts education providers, works of art, or services that the project will involve, as appropriate
+- Quality of the artists, arts organizations, arts education providers, works of art, or services that the project will involve, as appropriate

-- The artistic and/or cultural significance of the project
+- Artistic and/or cultural significance of the project

-- The potential impact on local artists and the local arts scene, as well as the general population of Provo City
+- Potential impact on local artists and the local arts scene as well as the general population of Provo City

-- The potential to celebrate Provo’s creativity and cultural heritage, invite mutual respect for differing beliefs and values, or to enrich humanity
+- The potential to celebrate Provo’s creativity and cultural heritage, invite mutual respect for differing beliefs and values, or to enrich the community

 - The ability to carry out the project based on factors including the appropriateness of the budget, the quality and clarity of the project goals and design, the resources involved, and the qualifications of the project’s personnel

-- The potential to reach underserved populations such as those whose access to arts experiences are limited
+- The potential to reach under served populations such as those whose access to the arts are limited

-Qualifying organizations requesting funds must be a nonprofit entity with 501(c)(3) status at the time of the application from deadline.
+Qualifying organizations requesting funds must be a nonprofit entity with 501(c)(3) status at the time of the application.
 Artists or groups that are not 501(c)(3) cultural arts organizations may request funds through a fiscal organization that has their 501(c)(3) status as long as there is a signed agreement between the two groups.
-Email ProvoCityArtsCouncil@gmail.com for a list of local 501(c)(3) organizations that are willing to sponsor grantees.

 Grant selection is competitive.
-Grant applications will be reviewed by The Provo Arts Council and approved by the Provo City Council.
-Depending on the funds that are available, the Provo Arts Council may sometimes only award partial funding for projects.
+Grant applications will be reviewed by the Provo Arts Grant committee and approved by the Provo City Council.
+Based on available RAP tax funds, partial grant requests may be awarded for projects.
 Unfortunately, not every application will be funded.

 RAP funds are governed by state code and have limitations on their use.
 RAP funds granted to cultural organizations may not be used for capital construction expenses, payments into an endowment fund, expenditures for programs outside of Provo, activities not available to the general public, political lobbying, fundraising expenses related to capital or endowment campaigns, or for other expenses not related to the organization’s primary cultural purpose or directly related to or for the direct benefit to the residents of Provo City.